Video games are easily one of the most global experiences available today.

 Don't just take our word for it, let the numbers speak for themselves.
 There is an amazing opportunity to grow your game's community around the world, with a large number of players engaging outside of the U.S.

-Just looking at the top countries around the world playing video games, organized by revenue, we already see several different languages:
+Just looking at the top countries around the world playing video games, organized by revenue, we already see several different languages, including Chinese, English, Japanese, Korean, German, French, Spanish, Italian:

 China is clearly outspending the rest of the world when it comes to video games.
 That alone should paint the picture that China is a market worth entering if your brand is looking to expand revenue opportunities.

-Of course right behind China is the U.S., but just under that is Japan, Germany, and we see Korea and France also within the top 10.
+Of course right behind China is the U.S., but just under that are Japan and Germany, and we see Korea and France also within the top 10.

 The conclusion is fairly clear with just this one statistic: there are massive revenue opportunities for video games around the world, with multiple languages in the top 10 revenue centers alone.